jEnbuska/none-dux/README.md

 ## Type checking

-#### Type is only menth for development and does not work on old browsers
+#### Type checking is only menth for development and does not work on old browsers
 ```
 //Provides console errors when something breaks spesifications.